hkirfan/PieStore/README.md

 # PieStore is a small demonstration of building a website using .NET Core MVC.
-Through this project I explored basic .NET Core MVC framework concepts such as:
+Through this project I explored .NET Core MVC framework concepts such as:
 1. Structure of .NET Core MVC web project,
 2. Configuring StartUp and running the application,
 3. Registering services in request pipeline,